← All notes

 They already knew where.
 And with who.
 They checked before they texted.

-You don't say anything.
+But you don't say anything.
 Neither do they.
 And somehow that's become the new normal.

 We agreed to this gradually.
 A parent asked you to turn it on when you got your license.
 A partner installed it so you wouldn't have to text "where are you?" every time someone was running late.
 A friend group added everyone "for safety."
 It made sense at the time.
 And it is convenient.

 But what you actually agreed to is this: anyone on your list can check your location anytime, as many times as they want, and you will never know.
+That's a strange thing to have signed up for without quite realizing it.

-What the silence does
+What the asymmetry does

 The case for keeping it on